MEET THE TEAM

 Drawing from her academic and professional expertise, Yaya will lead the Women’s Podcast at Huma Inay Space and the creative team together with local DJs to advocate for mental health through immersive soundscape experiences and music.

-WEWC: Legal Advisor & Women's Health Advocate
+Legal Advisor & Women's Health Advocate

 Anna F Ginting

-WEWC: Community Health Coordinator
+Community Health Engagement

 Peby